jha-vikas/courses/OOP-python/Notes.md

 * Polymorphism: ability to treat a class differently depending on which subclass is implemented.
 Sort of polymorphism in Python is referred as "duck typing".
 * Multiple inheritance: Subclass can inherit functionality from multiple parent classes.

+## Modules and packages

+* Modules are python files.
+The single file in a program is a module.
+* Package is a collection of modules in a folder.
+The name of the package is the name of the folder.
+While importing modules or classes between packages, we have to be cautious about the syntax.
+There are two ways to importing modules: absolute imports and relative imports.
+* In absolute import, we specify the full path.
+In relative import, we specify the location relative to the current location. "." means to look for the module in the current directory.
+Eg: `from .database import Database`. ".." means look for the module in the parent directory.
+Eg: `from ..database import Database`.
+We can use more periods to go further up the hierarchy.
+We can also go down one side and back up the other.
+Eg: `from ..contact.email import send_mail`.
+It uses two periods to say, *the parent of the payments(current) package*, and then uses the normal `package.module` syntax to go back up into the contact package.
+* We can also import code directly from packages, as opposed to just modules inside the packages.
+The `__init__.py` defines a directory as a package.
+This file can contain any variable or class declarations we like, and they will be available as part of the package.
+In our example, if the `ecommerce/__init__.py` file contained this line: `from .database import db`, we can then access the `db` attribute from `main.py` or any other file using this import: `from ecommerce import db`.
+* All module-level code is executed immediately at the time it is imported.
+However, if it is inside a method or function, the function will be created, but its internal code will not be executed until the function is called.
+We should always put our startup code in a function (conventionally, called main) and only execute that function when we know we are running the module as a script, but not when our code is being imported from a different script.
+*